Roy Harper (character): 1993–1996: Becoming Arsenal and leading the Titans

-Some time later, the wedding of Dick and Starfire was interrupted by an attack, causing the death of the minister and damage all around.
+Some time later, the wedding of Dick and Starfire is interrupted by an attack, causing the death of the minister and damage all around.
 This caused a major uproar from the government and media against the Titans.
-Because of what happened at the wedding, Sarge Steel turned on the deal he made with Roy, demanding that he take leadership of the Titans himself, or else the government will shut them down.
-Roy refused to do it, not wanting to turn on Dick because Roy had faith in him as a leader, confident that Dick would turn it around, but Roy kept receiving further pressure from Steel.
-The situation was only made worse when the attorney general announced he was planning on prosecuting the Titans and all non-sanctioned superhero teams.
-When he heard about that, Roy turned to Donna, Wally, Garth, and the rest of the Titans for advice on what he should do.
-Deciding that the situation was bad and had to be handled, they agreed to ask Dick to temporarily resign leadership until this thing blew over, especially since they agreed that he needed a break from all the pressure he had been receiving after the wedding incident.
+Sarge Steel turns on the deal he made with Roy, demanding that he take leadership of the Titans himself, or else the government will shut them down.
+Roy refuses, not wanting to turn on Dick because Roy had faith in him as a leader, confident that Dick would turn it around, but continues to be pressured by Steel.
+Dick agrees to temporarily resign leadership until the situation is resolved.
+In Dick's absence, Roy becomes leader of the Titans.